marchenko1985/vite/README.md

 Still there is a bunch of files, but they more or less will be in any project/repository

 Commiting it for my self in future

+after a while revisiting approach - in bunch of cases for small demos react is used, also - tiered with building ui from scratch each time, so have wired up shadcn, also, to avoid issues when copying samples in real project wiredup eslint with strict rules